herniza/potato/Testing/Unit Testing - Mockito.md

 ## @BeforeEach in Test Class
 ---
 > bisa dipake untuk init suatu variabel. biar ga redundant init variabel di tiap @Test nya

+## MOCK & INJECT MOCK
+---
+> syntatic sugar of Mockito.
+We can use @Mock to mocking class, and use @InjectMock to inject its mock to another class constructor.